rorlic/treecg-site/pages/_posts/2025-04-03-specs-summary.md

 ## Why?
 There are two classic approaches to sharing a data set: export the data set in a standard file format or provide a query API.
 These approaches have conflicting pros and cons when looking from the data producer (publisher) and data consumers (client) sides.

-**Linked Data Event Streams (LDES) does a much better job of balancing the (hosting and maintenance) cost between the publisher and the client**.
+*Linked Data Event Streams (LDES) does a much better job of balancing the (hosting and maintenance) cost between the publisher and the client.*

 When offering a slow-changing data set using a *data set export*, it is the publisher who benefits mostly as the client must overcomes most of the difficulties: